jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 A simple cookbook
 =================

-First off, lets talk about the structure of how chef takes it's instructions.
+First off, let's talk about the structure of how chef takes its instructions.
 At the core of a set of instructions there is something called a _recipe_ and a collection of recipes can be in a cookbook.
 Pretty straight forward eh?
 As I said in the previous section, recipes are top down compiled bits of software, just like if you are reading a cookbook in real life. (enter a joke here about screwing up a food recipe).

 So the first thing we are going to do is make our life's a little easier.
 You already have a provisioned box, with `chef-solo` on it, so lets write a wrapper script to call `chef-solo` so we only have to run one command to `converge` the cookbook. `converge` is a chef command that runs through the list of chef cookbook(s) that you want to run.